-- The nonprofit entity has not transferred title of the property to a low-income household or if a qualified cooperative association has not transferred either a single family dwelling unit or any other portion of the property - $\circ~$ Within seven years of the exemption effective date; ${\rm or}~$ - $\circ~$ Within ten years of the effective date if a three year extension was claimed.

-- The nonprofit entity or qualified cooperative association has converted the use of the property to a purpose other than the purpose for which the exemption was granted. - The nonprofit entity transfers the property to anyone other than a low-income household.
+- The nonprofit entity has not transferred title of the property to a low-income household or if a qualified cooperative association has not transferred either a single-family dwelling unit or any other portion of the property within one of the following: - Seven years of the exemption effective date. - Ten years of the effective date if a three-year extension was claimed. - The nonprofit entity or qualified cooperative association has converted the use of the property to a purpose other than the purpose for which the exemption was granted. - The nonprofit entity transfers the property to anyone other than a low-income household.
+However, the exemption does not expire as a consequence of the real property being transferred by one nonprofit entity to another nonprofit entity or to a qualified cooperative association so long as the transferee timely applies to the department and is approved for a continuation of the exemption.